Romantic fantasy: 2023–2024: social media trend

-Gender Discussion in Romantic Fantasy
+Gender discussion in romantic fantasy

-There is a complex discussion surrounding romantic fantasy and where they are examples of female empowerment or if they enforce misogyny and sexism.
+There is a complex discussion surrounding romantic fantasy and whether they are examples of female empowerment or if they enforce misogyny and sexism.
 Some believe that these stories are feminist because they portray strong female characters that are warriors and heroines, frequently empower women, embrace their sexuality, and subvert gender roles such as the damsel in distress trope.
 There is also a widespread belief that these stories are inherently feminist because they are primarily written for and enjoyed by women, as the majority of readers of romantic fiction novels are women between the ages of 18 to 44.

 On the other hand, others believe that these stories uphold patriarchy due to the fact that they often tie a woman's strength and empowerment to her male love interest or to her traditionally masculine traits such as aggression, physical strength, and stoicism.
 There is also an argument that romantic fantasy frequently portrays men in a way that strongly adheres to gender roles.
 Male love interests tend to be strong, ruthless men in positions of power who have tragic backstories and are rarely emotionally vulnerable, only ever breaking their stoic facade and showing emotions for their female partners once the romance blooms.

-Notable Examples of Romantic Fantasy
+Notable examples of romantic fantasy

 Some examples of media in the romantic fantasy subgenre include: